alrichardbollans/spatial-preposition-annotation-tool-unity3d/calculation_explanations.md

 `horizontal_distance` is just the horizontal distance between the centre of mass of `e1` and the centre of mass of `e2`.

 ### Contact
-To calculate `contact`, the number of vertices of `e1` which are under some threshold distance to the approximation of `e2` are counted.
+To calculate `contact` (referred to as `contact_proportion`), the number of vertices of `e1` which are under some threshold distance to the approximation of `e2` are counted.
 This is then divided by the total number of vertices in the mesh of `e1`.

 ### Above_proportion
 To calculate `above_proportion`, the number of vertices of `e1` which are above the highest point of `e2` are counted.
 This is then divided by the total number of vertices in the mesh of `e1`.